danieldooley/kit/map180/README.md

 * It handles maps that cross the 180 meridian
 * Allows high zoom level data in a specified region.
-* Land and lake layer queries are cached for  speed.

 Once you have a database with the map data loaded (see below) drawing a map is as simple as: